|

 he wanted an elf"

 "He used elfsbane!
 He stole elven seed!
-He wants an elf.
+He

-else he wants to do to you?"
+knows what else he wants to do to you?"

-"Oh Legolas!" she whimpered.
+"Oh, Legolas!" she whimpered.

 "Shhhhhh, melmenya."